Soaking Vs Steaming Hay: Improving Respiratory Health

 feeding to reduce colic

 Soaking vs steaming hay…which is better?
 When trying to improve our horse’s respiratory health and condition, improving air quality is a must.
-Soaking or steaming hay has become common practice in order to alleviate respiratory symptoms.
+Soaking or steaming hay has become a common practice in order to alleviate respiratory symptoms.
 But, why does treating our forage in this way help our horse’s breathing, and which method is best – soaking or steaming?

 Soaking vs Steaming Hay For Respiratory Health